julianperrott/WowClassicGrindBot/README.md

 Two or more Requirement can be merged into a single Requirement object.

-By default every Requirement object is concataneted with `[and]` operator which means in order to execute the KeyAction, every member in the `RequirementsObject` must be evaluated to `true`.
+By default every Requirement is concataneted with `[and]` operator which means in order to execute the `KeyAction`, every member in the `RequirementsObject` must be evaluated to `true`.
 However this consctruct allows to concatanete with `[or]`.

 Formula: `[Requirement1][Operator][[RequirementN]`